awsdocs/aws-iot-docs/developerguide/jobs-devices.md

 + HTTP TLS

 ------
-#### [ Using the MQTT protocol ]
+#### [ Using the MQTT Protocol ]

 Communication between the AWS IoT Jobs service and your devices can occur over the MQTT protocol\.
 Devices subscribe to MQTT topics to be notified of new jobs and to receive responses from the AWS IoT Jobs service\.
 Devices publish on MQTT topics to query or update the state of a job execution\.
 Each device has its own general MQTT topic\.
-For more information about publishing and subscribing to MQTT topics, see [Message broker for AWS IoT](iot-message-broker.md)\.
+For more information about publishing and subscribing to MQTT topics, see [Message Broker for AWS IoT](iot-message-broker.md)\.

 **Note**
 You must use the correct endpoint when you communicate with the AWS IoT Jobs service through MQTT\.
 Use the DescribeEndpoint command to find it\.
 For example, if you run this command: